jj5/kickass-crypto/README.md

 The encryption process is roughly:

-* JSON encode
+* JSON encode (or PHP serialize if that's enabled)
-* prefix with JSON data length
+* prefix a message with data length and data encoding details
-* pad with random data
+* pad the message with random data
 * encrypt with either the Sodium library or the OpenSSL library
 * concatenate initialization vector, cipher text, and authentication tag
 * encode as base64